Professor Chick is the Medical Director at Castle Craig Hospital in Scotland.

 Professor Chick had considerable influence on two major streams of work that guided the Scottish Health Service.
 One was the SIGN Guideline on the management of alcohol misuse and dependence in primary care.
-Strict clinical guidelines began being formulated since the early 1990s, but by 2002 internationally recognised guidelines were absent for alcohol related treatment.
+Strict clinical guidelines began being formulated in the early 1990s, but by 2002 internationally recognised guidelines were absent for alcohol-related treatment.

 This delay was largely precipitated by the view that self-reported statistics was all that the literature on alcohol had to go by, and hard-headed statisticians naturally took issue with this.
 Jonathan and his team brought along reports on treatment outcomes and studies that had been conducted to present the evidence which prescribed methods to address alcohol problems in primary care.

 The second major stream was the Health Technology Assessment for alcohol dependence, and this would now include health economic evaluation.
 The SIGN guidelines never went into health economics and relative costs of what the guidance was, but the Health Technology Group was specifically interested in cost-effectiveness.

 For a full profile of Jonathan Chick, see the following link for an in-depth interview, published in the journal Addiction. http://onlinelibrary.wiley.com/doi/10.1111/add.12603/pdf